jbcarreon123/WebNowPlaying-Redux-Macro-Deck/README.md

 Interfaces WebNowPlaying to Macro Deck 2!
 Now with WebNowPlaying Redux support!

 ## Supported Extensions
-### WebNowPlaying Companion / Spicetify
-**NOW DEPECTATED!
-PLEASE USE WEBNOWPLAYING REDUX FOR BROWSERS!!!**
-Spicetify is still supported.
-Go to [this](https://spicetify.app/docs/advanced-usage/extensions/#web-now-playing) for instructions to how to enable it.
 ### WebNowPlaying Redux
 The default and it is recommended to use this. https://github.com/keifufu/WebNowPlaying-Redux
+### WNP Companion / Spicetify
+It is now depectated and it is no longer available.

 ## Future Additions
 - Status indicator